Timrin/dare_n_share_app/README.md

 Don't forget to start the server!

-**If you just want to try out the app, install the apk file in the top level folder on your device or emulator**
+**If you just want to try out the app, install the apk file in the top level folder on your device or emulator (Server is not necessary)**